 A4.5.2.1.1.1.
 Two screens shall be used for a tier 1 debris risk analysis.
 The first screen is 11 foot-pounds for a casualty due to blunt trauma for the general public (in the open) due to a typical launch vehicle debris impact for both the launch area and down range/over-flight.
 The second screen shall account for a casualty due to a penetrating injury for the general public (in the open) due to a typical launch vehicle debris impact for both the launch area and down range/overflight.
-The second screen shall account for a casualty due to a penetrating injury for the launch area and down range/overflight.
 The second screen shall be based on a penetration injury threshold level of 8 foot-pounds per inch squared that will be defined by Range Safety during tailoring discussions.